ibm-cloud-docs/assistant-data/manage.md

 - `TAS` and `ed-mm` manage how many models are loaded and where they are loaded.
 More replicas might mean that a model can be loaded more times.
 However, unless high load is present, scaling too high does not help.
 - `Minio` has a hard-coded number of replicas and cannot be scaled manually.
 - `MongoDB` cannot be scaled manually.
-- `Redis` can be scaled, but adding more redis-servers only improves resiliency to outages because only one of the servers is marked as master and responds to requests.
+- `Redis` can be scaled, but adding more redis-servers only improves resiliency to outages because only one of the servers is marked as coordinator and responds to requests.
 - `Store` can be scaled up to a maximum of 10 replicas.
 - `PostgreSQL` can be scaled, but you might reach a limit to the number of database connections that can be created.